SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             marks:
               -
                 type: lead
             text: 'So you’ve attended MBLGTACC and you’ve got a great idea for a workshop... now what?
-Now is a great time to do some key brainstorming.
+It''s a great time for you to do some brainstorming.
 Read our helpful guide to learn more.'
       -
         type: set
         attrs: